0xZon/0xZon.github.io/_posts/2022-09-30-HTB-Optimum.md

 Registered Owner:          Windows User
 ```

 A lot of the windows exploit suggested scripts/programs are old and not very well maintained.
-However it would be worth running some of them on this machine as it is older.
+However, it would be worth running some of them on this machine as it is older.
 Rasta Mouse created a PowerShell script called [Sherlock.ps1](https://raw.githubusercontent.com/rasta-mouse/Sherlock/master/Sherlock.ps1) that I ran against the machine.
 I downloaded the script onto my Kali machine using `wget https://raw.githubusercontent.com/rasta-mouse/Sherlock/master/Sherlock.ps1`.
 I appended `Find-AllVulns` to the last line of the file so it will execute with a download cradle.
 I then hosted the file using `python3 -m http.server 80`

 Below is a snip from the windows machine where I used a download cradle to download and execute `Sherlock.ps1`.
 There are three potential options to escalate my privs to NT Authority\\System
 ```